nazcor/nazcor/README.md

-- 👋 Hi, I’m Nastazia Coronado.
+- 👋 Hi, I’m Nastazia Coronado, but I prefer to go by Azia.
 - 👀 I’m interested in software development, web development, and natural language processing.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate.